-ExpressVPN's performance was stellar in terms of performance, privacy, features, streaming, and geo-unblocking.
-The only downsides are the high price tag and the lack of Wireguard for now, although Lightway was exceptional in my tests.
-I would love to see the source code open-sourced sooner than later though.
+ExpressVPN's performance was stellar in terms of speed, privacy, features, streaming, and geo-unblocking.
+Lightway, ExpressVPN's WireGuard patched variation, was one of my favorite features as it feels ultra-fast.
+The only downside is the high price tag.
+I would love to see the Lightway source code open-sourced sooner than later though.

 Grade – 9.5/10

 For the past month, I had the opportunity to use and evaluate one of the best VPN providers out there, ExpressVPN.
 ExpressVPN is the best VPN I have used so far in my life to give you an idea of how this experience went.
 I will start by discussing some key features and VPN protocol support.
 The rest of this review is organized as follows: